cwbbk/HFSHPO/src/README.md

-Download and execute HFSHPO.py — the sourcecode of the HIP+-based knowledge discovery framework.
+Download and execute HTSKDD.py — the sourcecode of the EL-HIP+-based knowledge discovery framework.